omega8cc/boa/docs/BACKDROP.md

 (a Drupal 7 site offered to step 1) creating nothing; and the kit fetched from the public mirror by the Octopus upgrade run.

+A Backdrop **Restore** round-trip is drilled too (2026-07): backup and restore tasks on an upgraded copy, content and serving verified intact afterwards.

 Not yet drilled, stated honestly:

-- A Backdrop **Restore** round-trip.
-It shares the deploy-from-backup machinery the proven clone path exercises, but it has not been separately drilled.

 - Enabling Encryption/LE on an upgraded copy afterwards (it is the standard per-site LE flow, but it has not been exercised specifically